What Is a Condom?

 sexually transmitted diseases

-Condoms come in different shapes, flavors, and sizes.
+Condoms come in different shapes, sizes, and yes flavors.
 There are also a variety of materials used for condoms, including latex, lambskin, polyurethane, and polyisoprene.

 Which Type Is Best?